-Stress could also lead to gas build-ups especially in rabbits that are confined in small cages all day without exercise.
-Lack of social interaction with other rabbits could also lead to loneliness and stress, which is why it is often recommended to get a pair of rabbits.
+Stress could also lead to gas build-ups, especially in rabbits that are confined to small cages all day without exercise.

 Can rabbits die of gas?

-Gas build-ups in rabbits would be extremely uncomfortable and painful to your rabbits.
-This, in turn, would lead to reduced appetite which would then lead to GI stasis.
+This, in turn, would lead to a reduced appetite, which would then lead to GI stasis.

 What to do if your rabbits have gas?